NOAA-GSL/ExascaleWorkflowSandbox/docs/quickstart.rst

 Step 1: Authenticate
 ^^^^^^^^^^^^^^^^^^^^

-First, log in to Globus services:
+First, log in to Globus services.
+This should be done on the machine where you want to runtasks:

 .. code-block:: bash

    $ chiltepin login

-This opens a browser for authentication.
+This opens a browser for authentication or, if one is not available, provides a URL to complete the authentication manually.
 Follow the prompts to authorize Chiltepin.

 Step 2: Configure an Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new Globus Compute endpoint:
+Create a new Globus Compute endpoint to which you will submit tasks.
+This should be done on the machine where you want to run tasks:

 .. code-block:: bash